Support

 Evaluation of the Poznan strategic programme

-In 2018, the TEC updated the evaluation of the PSP focusing on the climate technology and finance centers and the pilot projects supported by the GEF under the PSP.
-The TEC provided key messages and recommendations to SB50 on the program.
-Read the TEC’s policy messages here.
+In 2015, the TEC prepared an evaluation of the PSP.
+In 2018, the TEC prepared an updated evaluation of the PSP focusing on the climate technology and finance centers and the pilot projects supported by the GEF under the PSP, including key messages and recommendations regarding the PSP relevant to enhancing the effectiveness of the Technology Mechanism.

 GEF reports

-Below you can find GEF reports on the implementation of the Poznan strategic program.
+Below you can find GEF reports on the implementation of the Poznan strategic programme.